• Skip to primary navigation

 • Add the eggs and 2 cups of the flour and pulse until the dough just comes together.
 Add in more flour as needed until the dough forms a ball and is no longer sticky.

-• Remove dough from the food processor and turn out onto a floured surface.
-Cut dough into 8 equal pieces and form into rectangles.
-Let rest for 10 minutes.
+• Remove the dough from the food processor and turn it out onto a floured surface.
+Cut the dough into 8 equal pieces and form into rectangles.
+Cover with a towel and let the dough rest for 30 minutes.

-• Starting with the widest setting on your pasta roller (usually 1), run one of the rectangles of dough through the roller.
-Fold the dough in half and then in half again to make a smaller rectangle.
-Run the rectangle through the roller again and then repeat this process another three times until the dough is smooth.
-If the dough is sticking or if it starts to rip, sprinkle generously with flour and continue.
+• Starting with the widest setting on your pasta roller, run each piece of dough through the roller.
+Fold the dough in half and then in half again and run it through the roller again.
+Repeat this process 3 more times until the dough is smooth.
+If the dough is sticky or starts to rip, sprinkle generously with flour.

-• Then, move the roller to the next setting (2) and run the pasta sheet through once to thin it out.
-Continue to do this with the next settings, until the desired thickness is acheived.
-A 3 or 4 is recommended for fettuccine noodles.
-Repeat the rolling process with the remaining pieces of dough.
+• Move the roller to the next setting and run the pasta sheet through once to thin it out.
+Continue to do this one at a time until the desired thickness.
+(I recommend a 3 or 4 for fettuccine noodles.)
+Repeat with the remaining pieces of dough, letting the sheets dry out for 30 minutes before cutting.

-• Next, run the rolled out pasta sheets through the cutter and separate the noodles.
-Add extra flour to the sheets if they are sticking together.
-Lay each set of cut noodles in nests on a sheet pan lined with parchment paper and let rest while preparing for cooking.
+• Run the sheets of dough through the cutter and separate the noodles, tossing them with flour.
+Lay each set of noodles in nests on a lined sheet pan and let them rest while preparing for cooking.

-• Fill a large pot with 4 quarts of water and 1 Tablespoon of kosher salt.
-Place on the stovetop over high heat and bring to a boil.
+• Bring a large pot with 4 quarts of water to a boil over medium-high heat and then add 1 Tablespoon of kosher salt.

-• Add in fresh noodles to the boiling salted water, return to a boil and cook for 3-5 minutes or until noodles float to the top and are cooked through.
+• Add the noodles to the boiling salted water and cook for 3-5 minutes or until they float to the top and are cooked through.

-• Drain noodles from the pasta water and toss with your favorite sauce.
+• Drain the pasta from the cooking water and toss with your favorite sauce.

 Notes

-The fresh spinach pasta dough can be made up to 2 days ahead of time.
-Wrap the dough tightly in plastic wrap and store in the refrigerator.
+Make Ahead - Wrap the pasta dough tightly in plastic wrap and store it in the refrigerator for 2 days.
 To make rolling easier, take the dough out of the refrigerator 30 minutes prior to rolling and cutting.

 Nutrition